All Episodes

 All you have to do is say probable cause of a relationship to a foreign government.

-But half the people in our foreign policy world in America, Americans, have had involvement or discussions with people overseas, would somehow be caught up in that web, and it wouldn't be fair or right to have a government invading all of their privacy and their phone calls and investigating them like they did the Trump campaign.
+And it wouldn't be fair or right to have the government invading all of their privacy and their phone calls and investigating them like they did the Trump campaign.

 So I think there's a way you fix FISA.

-You just say FISA's not for Americans.
+You just say FISA is not for Americans.

 You can get a wiretap from a federal judge, but it's an American court under the Constitution then and not a foreign warrant that doesn't have the constitutional protections.

-Continuing the mission of saving America.
+Continuing the mission of saving America as we return to the Sean Hattie Show.

 Well, you've heard the name of the special prosecutor, Jack Smith.

-And when you go into the the different aspects of this, there's a lot more to this that meets the eye.
+And when you go into the different aspects of this, there's a lot more to this that meets the eye.

-it went on to say was unconstitutional and exceeded the definition of bribery statutes uh so that's pretty interesting in twenty fourteen the House Oversight Committee concluded that during Smith's earlier stint of the DOJ he set up a critical meeting between the Department of uh the between the his department and IRS official Lois Lerner that set in motion the targeting of conservative nonprofits that became one of the scandals that were signature in the Obama administration.
+In 2014, the House Oversight Committee concluded that during Smith's earlier stint at the DOJ, he set up a critical meeting between the Department of the Department and IRS official Lois Lerner that set in motion the targeting of conservative nonprofits.

 How are you, sir?

-I am well, Sean good to be with you.
+I'm good to be with you.

-Well I guess we can only conclude here we go again I mean you have people that obviously don't have the best track check uh track records uh people with a clear agenda uh that are now at the helm in what will be a probably long and drawn out investigation yet again into Donald Trump.
+I mean, you have people that obviously don't have the best track records, people with a clear agenda that are now at the helm in what will be a probably long and drawn-out investigation yet again into Donald Trump.

-Yeah, listen, Jack Smith is a name that rings big in my memory banks because twice in the last decade, he came across my radar as an investigative reporter the first time when he was supervising the public integrity section.
+Yeah, listen, Jack Smith is a name that rings big in my memory, banks, because twice in the last decade, he came across my radar as an investigative reporter.

 That's the anti-corruption section of the Justice Department.